 I’m a PhD candidate in philosophy at Harvard University.
 I work mainly in the philosophy of (social) science, on topics that intersect with ethics, political philosophy, epistemology, and metaphysics.
-The overarching motivation guiding my research is to understand how background epistemic, practical, and ethical commitments influence modeling in the social sciences and computer science, to reflect on how they should, and to build fairer models on that basis.
+The overarching motivation guiding my research is to understand how background commitments influence modeling in the social sciences and computer science, to reflect on how they should, and to build fairer models on that basis.
 I’m also interested in the political and ethical questions inspired by the use of technology and social science by corporations and by governments.